LewisHaley/stb-tester.com/runner.rst

 .. image:: runner-report.png
    :target: runner_example/index.html

-The above report shows the result of running a simple stb-tester script that uses GStreamer's ``videotestsrc`` as the video input.
-The first time the test was run (the red row in the report) it failed due to a bug in the test script.
+The above report shows the result of running a simple stb-tester test script that uses GStreamer's ``videotestsrc`` as the video input.
+The first time the test was run (the red row in the report) it failed due to a bug in the test.
-The next run passed because the test had been fixed (note the change in the "commit" column, showing the revision of the test script).
+The next run passed because the test had been fixed (note the change in the "commit" column, showing the revision of the test).
 The last run failed because the user interrupted it with Control-C.

 Features: